Skip to Content

 That’s why taking bold action to advocate for necessary system changes and engaging with government, regulators and industry is crucial.
 It demonstrates leadership and shows that we are willing to walk the walk.

-We hope to use this work as a platform for further thought leadership, engagement and, crucially, collaboration that will help to drive necessary system change as we continue on our journey towards achieving net zero and simultaneously helping our customers secure a life of possibilities.
+We plan to continue delivering thought leadership, engagement and, crucially, collaboration that will help to drive necessary system change as we continue on our journey towards achieving net zero and simultaneously helping our customers secure a life of possibilities.

 • ^ Research conducted via an online survey with 2,052 customers across our Standard Life, Phoenix Life and ReAssure brands.
 Data weighted to reflect the distribution of customers across our brands (effective total base = 1,752).
 Fieldwork: 24th January-9th February 2024.